jgmalcolm/jgmalcolm.github.io/cv.md

    Costotransversectomy, Lateral Extracavitary Approaches -- Standard Intralesional Resection."
 In *Spinal Tumor Surgery: A Case-Based Approach*.
 1. Mahmooth, Malcolm, Rindler, Ahmad.
 "Cranioplasty after decompressive
-   craniectomy: timing, complications and outcome."
+   craniectomy: the effect of timing on neurological improvement and complications."
 In *Evidence within Neurosurgery*.
 1. Malcolm, Barrow.
 "Combined transylvian and subtemporal approach to basilar tip and posterior cerebral aneurysms."
 In *Integrated Management of Complex Intracranial Lesions: Open, Endoscopic, and Keyhole Techniques*.
 Editor